JoseRZapata/data-science-project-template/README.md

 │   ├── notebook_template.ipynb         # template for notebooks
 │   └── README.md                       # information about the notebooks
-├── src                                 # source code for use in this project │   ├── libs                            # custom python scripts │   │   ├── data_etl                    # data extraction, transformation, and loading
+├── src                                 # source code for use in this project │   ├── README.md                       # description of src structure
-│   │   ├── data_validation             # data validation
-│   │   ├── feat_cleaning               # feature engineering data cleaning
-│   │   ├── feat_encoding               # feature engineering encoding
-│   │   ├── feat_imputation             # feature engineering imputation
-│   │   ├── feat_new_features           # feature engineering new features
-│   │   ├── feat_pipelines              # feature engineering pipelines
+│   ├── tmp_mock.py                     # example python file
-│   │   ├── feat_scaling                # feature engineering scaling data
+│   ├── data                            # data extraction, validation, processing, transformation
-│   │   ├── feat_selection              # feature engineering feature selection
-│   │   ├── feat_strings                # feature engineering strings
-│   │   ├── metrics                     # evaluation metrics
-│   │   ├── model                       # model training and prediction
+│   ├── model                           # model training, evaluation, validation, export
-│   │   ├── model_evaluation            # model evaluation
-│   │   ├── model_selection             # model selection
-│   │   ├── model_validation            # model validation
+│   ├── inference                       # model prediction, serving, monitoring
-│   │   └── reports                     # reports
+│   └── pipelines                       # orchestration of pipelines
-│   ├── pipelines
-│   │   ├── data_extraction             # data extraction loading
-│   │   ├── data_validation             # data validation
-│   │   ├── data_preparation            # prepare data for modeling (cleaning, feature engineering)
+│       ├── feature_pipeline            # transforms raw data into features and labels
-│   │   ├── model_train                 # train models
-│   │   ├── model_eval                  # evaluate model performance using test set
-│   │   ├── model_validation            # compare model vs baseline
+│       ├── training_pipeline           # transforms features and labels into a model
-│   │   └── model_serving               # deploy model to serve predictions
+│       └── inference_pipeline          # takes features and a trained model for predictions
-├── tests                               # test code for your project │   └── test_mock.py                    # example test file
+├── tests                               # test code for your project │   ├── test_mock.py                    # example test file
+│   ├── data                            # tests for data module
+│   ├── model                           # tests for model module
+│   ├── inference                       # tests for inference module
+│   └── pipelines                       # tests for pipelines module
 ├── .editorconfig                       # editor configuration
 ├── .gitignore                          # files to ignore in git ├── .pre-commit-config.yaml             # configuration for pre-commit hooks